tushig0826/tushig0826/README.md

 - 👋 Hi, I’m Tushig Bat-Erdene
+- 🌱 I’m computer engineering student at Budapest University of Technology and Economics.
+- 📚 I'm specializing in "Infocommunication".
 - 👀 I’m interested in software development, quality of experience and services, and IT automation.
-- 🌱 I’m computer engineering student at Budapest University of Technology and Economics
+- My first ever scientific publication -> https://www.infocommunications.hu/en/2022_2_8

 <!---